Contact Us

 What Are The Benefits of Transloading?

-After just talking about whether transloading is right for your business, let’s go over the benefits of this type of shipping.
 First and foremost, transloading will benefit you if you’re looking for a way to cut down on possible shipping delays.
-If your goods originate from overseas, transloading won’t help them clear customs any faster.
-However, once they have cleared through customs, the process of domestic shipping begins and transloading can help speed that up.
+If your goods originate from overseas, transloading won’t help them clear customs any faster, but the domestic leg of the trip is sped up

-Furthermore, in certain scenarios, transloading can save you money over traditional long-haul trucking or railroads.
-This is by using several methods of transport to complete that single journey, or even by not having freight sit around incurring additional costs because it’s not moving and must now be stored somewhere.
+Transloading can also save you money over traditional long-haul trucking or railroads.
+This is by using several methods of transport to complete that journey, or avoiding costs associated with long-term storage of cargo.

-Last, sometimes it is simply the best option from the perspective of the trip the freight must endure in order to reach the place it’s destined for in America.
-If freight has to go from Houston to Denver, transloading might be vastly superior to having the goods take a train the whole way, or putting it on a truck for the entire duration.
+Finally, sometimes transloading is simply the best option to ensure cargo reaches its destination in the United States.
+If freight has to go from Houston to Denver, transloading might be superior to having the goods take a train or truck the whole way.

 How Does Transloading Reduce Costs?

-The less time your freight spends sitting around, the cheaper your freight transport should theoretically be.
+The less time your freight spends sitting around, the cheaper your freight transport should be.
 Earlier, drayage was talked about as a way to keep your freight on the move so demurrage costs were not incurred.
-That principle can be applied to why transload works as well to avoid excessive and unnecessary fees.
+That principle can also apply to why transload works as well to avoid excessive and unnecessary fees.

 Another way to save money comes from the consolidation of freight during the transloading process.
-For instance, the content from three of the 40-foot ocean containers can fit inside a pair of the United States’ 53-foot containers.
-Using transloading, the products can be shifted into less containers, which should save a business some cash.
+For instance, the content from three of the 40-foot ocean containers can fit inside a pair of the United States’ 53-foot dry vans.
+It all depends on how it’s packed.

 How Can I Integrate Transloading into My Transportation Plan?

-In many cases, you would not be the one dictating whether your freight will be transloaded.
-In fact, it will more than likely be offered as a suggestion once you tell the 3PL where the freight will originate from and where it must end up.
+In many cases, you would not be the one to decide whether your freight will be transloaded.
+In fact, it will more than likely be offered as a suggestion once you tell the 3PL from where your freight will originate and its final destination.
 At that point, the feasibility of transloading will come into focus.

 Implementing Transloading Strategies

-Transloading can certainly improve efficiencies overall when used to move freight but it is not a simple set-it-and-forget-it proposition.
-Like many of the aspects surrounding the supply chain, using it as a strategic tool will see it garner the best results.
+Transloading can improve efficiencies overall when used to move freight, but it is not a simple set-it-and-forget-it proposition.
+Like many of the aspects surrounding the supply chain, a strategic application provides the best results.

-It can be used in conjunction with cross docking to be your go-to for order fulfillment services.
+Strategies can be used with cross docking as your go-to for order fulfillment services.
 Similarly, it can just be another option within the confines of transloading to get your freight exactly where it’s desired.

 A green transloading container on a truck